jeanpaulsio/notes/general/domain_driven_design/chapter_16.md

 # 2. Responsibility Layers

-He kicks off this chapter with some bolded advice:
+He kicks off this section with some bolded advice:

 > When each individual object has handcrafted responsibilities, there are no guidelines, no uniformity, and no ability to handle large swaths of the domain together.
 To give a coherence to a large model, it is useful to impose some structure on the assignment of those responsibilities

 * split the domain into layers
 * somehow this occurs naturally
+* layers represent different responsibility
+* these layers are more broad  than typically assigned to individual objects.
+* more broad than Modules and Aggregates

 Hopefully this clears things up because i still don't get it:

 > layers are partitions of a system in which the members of each partition are aware of and are able to use the service layers "below" - but unaware of and independent of the layers "above"

-* i guess this is like classical inheritance?
-* this is so unclear, im so confused. whats the benefit of only using layers below? what do you even separate into layers?

 Here's his bolded advice: